-Being a sealed design -- although not waterproof -- the S6 Edge+ has a non-removable battery, with its internal rechargeable cell rated at 3000mAh (220mAh short of the Note 4’s).
+Being a sealed design — although not waterproof — the S6 Edge+ has a non-removable battery, with its internal rechargeable cell rated at 3000mAh (220mAh short of the Note 4’s).
 There’s a single nanoSIM slot at the top of the phone for your SIM card, and unfortunately no accompanying microSD slot.
-That central, clickable power button in the centre of the S6 Edge+’s lower bezel is flanked by two capacitive buttons, and it also acts as a fingerprint scanner that can simultaneously store four different fingerprints -- so your thumbs and forefingers, or your thumb and forefinger and your partner’s thumb and forefinger, for example.
+That central, clickable power button in the centre of the S6 Edge+’s lower bezel is flanked by two capacitive buttons, and it also acts as a fingerprint scanner that can simultaneously store four different fingerprints — so your thumbs and forefingers, or your thumb and forefinger and your partner’s thumb and forefinger, for example.
 There’s also

 Here are some sample images from the S6 Edge+’s 16-megapixel camera:

 The foibles of Samsung’s TouchWiz suite of skins and tweaks for Android have been the topic of complaint for many a smartphone reviewer and user, but as with the S6 Edge in May, it is

 great to see a toned-down, stripped-back version of the Samsung skin on the S6 Edge+.
 More basic features like Smart Stay continue to exist and are enabled by default, but I’d even suggest leaving them enabled and using those extra services — that are genuinely convenient and useful — for the extremely minor hit in battery life they charge.
 For the most part, TouchWiz now means convenient extras like a torch in the quick settings menu, customisable themes for that menu, and a Pro mode in the Samsung camera app that enables RAW image capture.
 What’s It Not Good At?